reboj/rebelBOH/README.md

 **Project Overview**
 Creation of BOH database app to quickly and accurately locate stored products at BOH.
 The app's database is built upon Python for faster and scalable approach as database gets larger.
-With Kviy GUI for better user interaction.

 **App Overview**